forestvpn/cli/src/actions/README.md

 func (w AuthClientWrapper) SetLocation(billingFeature forestvpn_api.BillingFeature, location LocationWrapper, includeHostIP bool) error
 ```

 SetLocation is a function that writes the location data into the Wireguard configuration file.
 It uses gopkg.in/ini.v1 package to form Woreguard compatible configuration file from the location data.
-If the user subscrition on the Forest VPN services is out of date, it calls BuyPremiumDialog.
+If the profile subscrition on the Forest VPN services is out of date, it calls BuyPremiumDialog.

 See https://github.com/forestvpn/api-client-go/blob/main/docs/BillingFeature.md for more information.